s-lindenau/AutoDeployDestroyers/README.md

 For a quick overview you can watch the following mod highlight video on YouTube by JD-Plays: https://www.youtube.com/watch?v=qhDUvHGGd08

 #### This mod will activate when
-- You have the "[Destroyer/Defender/Distractor] Launcher" equipment in your power armor
+- You have the "[Destroyer/Defender/Distractor] Launcher" equipment in your armor grid
 - You have enough capsules in your inventory (20+)
 - There are biters within visibility range (30 tiles)
 - Your current follower count is running below the target

 #### Features include
-- New technology & power armor equipment
+- New technology & armor equipment
 - Automatic and instantaneous deployment of destroyer, defender or distractor drones
 - Target amount of drones based on simple biter weight function
 - Will keep your follower count at the desired target, with minimal wastage of capsules